aledj2/dnanexus_ampliconfilter/README.md

 The ampliconfilter docker file is loaded and run (the version of ampliconFilter code applied in this app is listed above).

-AmpliconFilter produces 2 BAM files, one containing discareded reads and another containing reads which matches expected amplicons.
+AmpliconFilter produces 2 BAM files, one containing discarded reads and another containing reads which match expected amplicons.
 These BAM files are sorted and indexed using samtools (v0.1.19-44428cd)

 ## What does this app output